Our story

 Moving into high-technology patient simulators

-By the mid-80s Laerdal’s internationalisation had progressed rapidly.
+By the mid-80s Laerdal’s internationalization had progressed rapidly.
 Whereas the number of employees in Stavanger remained at about 350, sales companies in eight countries had increased the total employed to about 600.
 US experiences drew Laerdal’s attention to the value of early defibrillation as well as CPR to improve survival from cardiac arrest.

 Recognising errors - and learning from them